 Officials with the American Academy of Pediatrics stress that there’s no need for alarm but they do urge that more data be collected concerning children and COVID-19 infection, and they also note that there’s still no vaccine for youngsters 5–12.

-According to the Centers for Disease Control and Prevention, MIS-C “is a condition where different body parts can become inflamed, including the heart, lungs, kidneys, brain, skin, eyes, or gastrointestinal organs.”
-The CDC admits that it does not “yet know what causes MIS-C. However, many children with MIS-C had the virus that causes COVID-19, or had been around someone with COVID-19.”
+Pediatricians are especially keeping a close eye on multisystem inflammatory syndrome in children, or MIS-C. According to the Centers for Disease Control and Prevention (CDC), MIS-C, “is a condition[in which] different body parts can become inflamed, including the heart, lungs, kidneys, brain, skin, eyes, or gastrointestinal organs.”
+The CDC admits that it does not “yet know what causes MIS-C. However, many children with MIS-C had the virus that causes COVID-19 or had been around someone with COVID-19.”

-Linda Spaulding RN, BC, CIC, a member of ICT®’s Editorial Advisory Board, told ICT® in a Q&A in February that it’s a mistake to underestimate the harm COVID-19 can do to younger people.
+Linda Spaulding, RN-BC, CIC, CHEC, CHOP, a member of Infection Control Today®’sEditorial Advisory Board, warns that it’s a mistake to underestimate the harm COVID-19 can do to younger people.